 - Racism, sexism, or any other form of discrimination

 - Being homeless

 - Natural disasters and war

 How Do ACEs Affect Health?

 Each child is unique, and therefore, signs and symptoms of traumatic stress look different.
 The Center for Disease Control (CDC)'s principal deputy director, Dr. Anne Schuchat, stated that “ The more types of ACEs a person has, the higher their risk for negative outcomes, which will limit their opportunities their whole life.”
-Chronic stress can damage brain development, leading to many different difficulties and health problems later on in life (e.g., heart disease, depression, drug abuse, violence, a victim of violence).
+Chronic stress can damage brain development, leading to many difficulties and health problems later in life (e.g., heart disease, depression, drug abuse, violence, a victim of violence).